I am getting a new puppy this week! It is an exciting time — but to be honest, I dread the house-training routine.

 Never punish your puppy for accidents.

 As soon as your dog successfully eliminates — in the designated training spot — praise her and/or offer a treat.
 She will learn very quickly the way to get the reward.
 If she makes a mistake, do not scold or reprimand.
 Just clean up and start back with the training.
 Punishments, either by scolding or physical corrections, compromise the trust factor with your puppy.
-You will end up with a dog that is fearful and anxious.
+You will end up with a dog who is fearful and anxious.

 If your dog soils in the wrong place, she does not understand the mistake.
 Correcting her after the 1-second rule will not work.
 If there’s one thing I can’t stand, it’s when people rub their dog’s nose in urine.
 Do not rub your puppy’s nose in urine!
 It doesn’t work.
 Don’t be cruel.